 Much more could be drawn from a detailed analysis of these documents, but these tables point out that there is great variability in the transparency and accessibility in planning and zoning documents.
-The City of Riggins, for example, publishes no zoning map or zoning ordinances, whereas the City of Lewiston has almost all information readily available online.
+The City of Riggins, for example, publishes no zoning map or zoning ordinances, whereas with the City of Lewiston almost all information is readily available online.
 There are certain common options for lowering housing costs and barriers.
-One example are accessory dwelling units-sometimes covered in detail-even in smaller towns such as Kamiah, and at other times not mentioned at all, such as in Orofino.
+One example are accessory dwelling units, which are sometimes covered in detail, even in smaller towns such as Kamiah, and at other times not mentioned at all, such as in Orofino.
 Some regions also have numerous layers of administrative approval to allow deviations from published code (the City of Moscow, for example).
 Other districts, such as Idaho County in general, seek to be as uninvolved in land-use questions as possible.

-&lt;sup>30 It is worth noting that the Nez Perce tribe owns portions of Nez Perce, Idaho, Lewis, and Clearwater County.
+&lt;sup>29 Generally speaking, this includes communities with current population of 1,000 persons or more.
+It is worth noting that the Nez Perce tribe owns portions of Nez Perce, Idaho, Lewis, and Clearwater County.
 Development on tribal fee and tribal trust lands functions much differently and is regulated by a combination of local and federal agencies.
 Other federally owned lands, such as the US Forest Service, do not follow local development standards.